Skip to main content

 • a durable source of truth (caching layer)

-• a clean separation between shared logic and platform specific implementation
+• a clean separation between shared logic and platform-specific implementation

 • flutter ui handles only the intent and updates to the user